 - Pinch of cayenne powder

-- if using the stove top recipe enough water to boil the chick peas and about 3/4 teaspoon of salt.
-If using the Instant pot method 1 cup of water
+- Water to boil the chick peas and about 3/4 teaspoon of salt.
+If using the Instant pot method, use 1 cup of water.

 - Drain and rinse soaked chickpeas, then add to a large saucepan with enough water for boil (about 4 cups of water) and salt